zionsg/zn-js-form/README.md

 ## Usage
-- Visit https://zionsg.github.io/zn-js-form/jsdoc to view the generated JSDoc documentation (which are in `docs/jsdoc` folder and served via GitHub Pages pointing to `docs/index.html`).
+- Visit https://zionsg.github.io/zn-js-form/jsdoc to view the generated JSDoc documentation (saved in `docs/jsdoc` folder and served via GitHub Pages pointing to `docs/index.html`).
     + Also look at the `test` folder.
 The `test.html` is an example of how this library can be used in a webpage (showcases fieldsets and other